Best Coffee Grinder UK 2026: From Budget to Premium

 This is the option nobody talks about in buying guides, and it's what I actually use daily.
 A second-hand commercial grinder from eBay, Gumtree, or the Coffee Forums UK classifieds will outgrind almost anything on this list for a fraction of the retail price.

 The Mazzer Super Jolly is the classic example.
-Cafes cycle through these every few years, and they end up on eBay for £150-250.
+Cafes cycle through these every few years, and they end up on eBay for a fraction of their original cost.
 That gets you 64mm flat burrs designed to grind hundreds of doses per day, built into a chassis that weighs about 12kg and will outlive you.
-The grind quality absolutely destroys anything under £400 new.
-I've been using one for years and it's the best value purchase in my entire setup.
+The grind quality absolutely destroys anything in the enthusiast price bracket bought new.
+Based on everything in the secondhand market, this is the best value purchase in an espresso setup.
+I make the full case in my commercial grinder vs single-dose breakdown, and if you'd rather buy new, the best single-dose grinder guide has the purpose-built picks.

-Other ex-commercial models worth searching for: the Mazzer Mini (smaller footprint, 58mm flat burrs, £100-200 used), Compak K3 or K6 (solid workhorses, £150-300 used), and Anfim grinders (less common but excellent when you find them).
+Other ex-commercial models worth searching for: the Mazzer Mini (smaller footprint, 58mm flat burrs, more affordable used), Compak K3 or K6 (solid workhorses, mid-priced used), and Anfim grinders (less common but excellent when you find them).
 Mahlkonig EK43s occasionally appear but command higher prices even used.

 What to look for when buying used:

 The burrs are the main wear item.
-On a Mazzer Super Jolly, replacement burrs cost about £25-40 and take ten minutes to swap.
+On a Mazzer Super Jolly, replacement burrs are inexpensive and take ten minutes to swap.
 If the grinder has been in a busy cafe for 3+ years, budget for new burrs.
 The motor and body are essentially indestructible - Mazzers from the 1990s still work fine with fresh burrs.

 Check that the adjustment collar moves smoothly and that the motor spins freely.
 Look for signs of coffee oil buildup (cleanable) versus actual mechanical damage (rare).
 Ask why it's being sold - cafes upgrading equipment is the ideal answer.